They say never waste a good crisis…

 - Empower your team to innovate.
 Times are not ‘business as usual’.
 Encourage your team to prioritise looking at new ways of doing things and new things to do.
+You'll need to step up as a leader and lean into The Practical Positivity Approach.
 Perhaps an hour a week (scheduled or it won’t happen!) to reach out to clients and gauge their mindset.

 - Collaborate with others.
 You don’t have to do it alone.
 Could you leverage your resources by partnering with someone who can add to a new offering?
 An example I stumbled across recently was an online events company (getting slammed with 600% growth) and a face-to-face events company (*crickets chirping*) collaborating to utilise existing human resourcing, upskill people and give the customers what they need, now.

 - Communicate what’s coming.
 One study claims that product adoption comes down to: 82% marketing and 18% how good a product is.
 Don’t underestimate the importance of communicating the problems you’re solving with innovation.
 Communicate hard and early and keep the messages coming.
 Don’t be that firm who plans a webinar, sends one EDM, and then wonders why they didn't hit their registration targets.

 - Shrink the process; progress over perfection.
 You can perfect it later.
 The ideals around ‘market ready’ solutions will be flexible for some time.
 If you’re not slightly embarrassed by your first product release (be that a Business Recovery Planning session or client webinar) then it’s likely you should have launched sooner.